min2ha/ukwa-site/content/target/61545/index.en.md

   "subject": "Brexit"
 }

-# BBC News: What to expect from Chequers?

 Comments on possible outcomes of a meeting on the Cabinet Brexit sub-committee on February 22nd 2018 to thrash out a common position on how far the UK can diverge from EU regulations after Brexit.